near/docs/docs/3.tutorials/indexer/lake-primitives.md

         private _stateChanges: StateChange[]) {

         }
-    ... // helper methods and getters ommitted for brevity }
+    ... // helper methods and getters omitted for brevity }
 ```